-Classification Survey During Construction is to be in accordance with the requirements in Pt 1, Ch 1, Sec 3. of Rules for the Classification of Steel Ships.
-The craft, constructed in FRP, are also to be in accordance with the requirements in Ch 2, Sec 2. of Rules for the Classification of FRP Ship.
+Classification Survey During Construction is to be in accordance with the requirements in Pt 1, Ch 1, Sec 3 of Rules for the Classification of Steel Ships.
+The yacht, constructed in FRP, are also to be in accordance with the requirements in the Ch 2, Sec 2 of Rules for FRP Ship.